Mortgage Relief and Mortgage Assistance Grants | 2026

 What is mortgage relief?

-Mortgage relief refers to a broad range of initiatives and measures to help homeowners facing financial difficulties manage their mortgage payments more effectively.
-These challenges may arise from unexpected life events, such as job loss, illness, or other economic hardships that impact a homeowner’s ability to keep up with their mortgage payments.
+Mortgage relief includes a variety of initiatives and measures designed to assist homeowners dealing with financial struggles in managing their mortgage payments.
+These difficulties can stem from unexpected life events, such as job loss, illness, or other economic hardships that reduce a homeowner’s ability to stay current on their mortgage payments.
+Mortgage relief aims to offer homeowners temporary or permanent options to prevent foreclosure, helping them reduce financial losses while remaining in their homes or paying off their mortgage.

 Where to find mortgage assistance grants and mortgage relief programs

-You can find mortgage assistance grants and mortgage relief options through state and federal government programs, non-profit organizations that specialize in housing assistance, and services offered directly by lenders or mortgage servicers.
+You can find mortgage assistance grants and mortgage relief options through government programs at the state and federal level, non-profit organizations that specialize in housing assistance, and services provided directly by lenders or mortgage servicers.

-Your first stop in exploring mortgage assistance grants, whether at the federal or state level, should be the Department of Housing and Urban Development (HUD).
-HUD.gov is a valuable resource that maintains a comprehensive list of HUD-approved housing agencies in every state.
+Your first step in exploring mortgage assistance grants, whether at the federal or state level, should be the Department of Housing and Urban Development (HUD).
+HUD.gov provides a valuable resource with a complete list of HUD-approved housing agencies in every state.

 How does mortgage relief work?